s341507/data2410-portfolio2/docs/rapport.md

 apt-get install zabbix-sql-scripts
 ```

-The only notable difference between the guide and what we did in this part of the task, is that we used Zabbix-proxy version 6.1 in stead of Zabbix-proxy version 6.0, becasue the assignment descriptions asks us to use version 6.1.
+The only notable difference between the guide and what we did in this part of the task, is that we used Zabbix-proxy version 6.1 instead of Zabbix-proxy version 6.0, because the assignment descriptions asks us to use version 6.1.

 ### Configuring database
 After we finished installing `Zabbix Proxy`, we installed and configured the database, using `MariaDB`, according to both the guide mentioned above, and the assignment description.